fata-cmd/gbdc/README.md

 These are used by the initialization functions of the database [GBD](https://github.com/Udopia/gbd).
 The functions are also available via the command-line tool `gbdc`, which can also be created from this repository.

+## Supported Domains and Features

-GBDC provides benchmark instance identifiers, feature extracters, and instance transformers for several problem domains, including those of propositional satisfiability (SAT) and optimization (MaxSAT), as well as Pseudo-Boolean Optimization (PBO).
+GBDC provides benchmark instance identifiers, feature extractors, and instance transformers for several problem domains, including those of propositional satisfiability (SAT) and optimization (MaxSAT), as well as Pseudo-Boolean Optimization (PBO).
 Inluded are the following implementations.

 * Implementations of `GBDHash` for domain-specific instance identifier calculation.
 * Implementations of `ISOHash` for domain-specific isomorphism class identification.
 * Implementations of several domain-specific feature extractors.
 * Implementations of instance normalizers and problem transformers.

+More information on the supported domains can be found in the [documentation of domains](doc/Domains.md).
+More information on the supported feature extractors can be found in the [documentation of feature extractors](doc/Extractors.md).
+More information on the supported problem transformers can be found in the [documentation of problem transformers](doc/Extractors.md).

-## Build and Installation Instructions
+## Build Dependencies and Installation Instructions

-### Build Dependencies

-* GBDC uses `libarchive` for reading from a large variety of compressed formats.
-Some systems provide this library by the package `libarchive-dev`.
+* GBDC uses `libarchive` for reading from a large variety of compressed formats (in some systems provided by the package `libarchive-dev`).
 * Some GBDC functions use an [IPASIR](https://github.com/biotomas/ipasir) SAT Solver.
-The build-system of GBDC pulls the external SAT Solver [CaDiCaL](http://fmv.jku.at/cadical/) by A. Biere (MIT licensed).
+GBDC's build-system pulls the external SAT Solver [CaDiCaL](http://fmv.jku.at/cadical/) by A. Biere (MIT licensed).

 <!-- #### Shipped Dependencies